kedro-org/kedro/docs/source/data/how_to_create_a_custom_dataset.md

     ...
 ```

 We provide additional examples of [how to use parameters through the data catalog's YAML API](./data_catalog_yaml_examples.md).
-For an example of how to use these parameters in your dataset constructor, please see the [SparkDataSet](/kedro_datasets.spark.SparkDataSet) implementation.
+For an example of how to use these parameters in your dataset constructor, see the [SparkDataSet](/kedro_datasets.spark.SparkDataSet) implementation.

 ## How to contribute a custom dataset implementation